TylerMclaughlin/rtylermclaughlin.github.io/blog.md

 # Hello!

-My Name is Tyler McLaughlin and I'm a PhD Scientist living in Houston.
-My scientific career  as a biologist started off researching computational systems biology in Pittsburgh, PA and Farmington, CT.
-In undergrad I loved math and molecular biology equally and so research in this area felt very natural.
-During my PhD in Systems, Synthetic, and Physical Biology, my research involved human cell biophysics and systems biology, mostly at the experimental level but with extensive amounts of image-based and statistical data analysis.
-I am now applying to be a computational biologist at many companies on the West Coast.
-You can learn more about me [here](www.linkedin.com/in/r-tyler-mclaughlin-phd).
+My name is Tyler McLaughlin and I'm a PhD-trained scientist living in San Francisco, CA.  I am currently working as a Health Data Science Fellow at [Insight Data Science](https://www.insighthealthdata.com) in Silicon Valley.
+My scientific career began with researching systems biology in Pittsburgh, PA and Farmington, CT.
+I had a math and molecular biology double major in undergrad and so this focus felt natural.
+Continuing in this scientific direction, during my PhD in Systems, Synthetic, and Physical Biology at Rice University in Houston, TX, my research involved human cell biophysics and systems biology, at the experimental level and with extensive amounts of image-based and statistical data analysis.
+I am now applying to be a data scientist or computational biologist in industry.
+You can learn more about me [here on LinkedIn](www.linkedin.com/in/r-tyler-mclaughlin-phd).

 # Posts